Child Death

 Nursing and Midwifery Council

-Concerns summary Midwives attending home births had limited experience, highlighting a lack of specific regulatory requirements for training or ongoing exposure to home birth practice.
+Concerns summary (AI summary) Midwives attending home births had limited experience, highlighting a lack of specific regulatory requirements for training or ongoing exposure to home birth practice.
 This raises concerns about maintaining competency in all areas of midwifery practice.

 All Responded